 New EnglandPosted: April 30, 2014

-In just a few weeks I will be reaching my fourth year of living in Los Angeles, James will be reaching his seventh.
-Because we both happen to be from New England a lot of people are often surprised to learn that we actually met here in LA.
+In just a few weeks, I will be reaching my fourth year of living in Los Angeles.
+James will be reaching his seventh.
+Because we both happen to be from New England, a lot of people are often surprised to learn that we actually met here in LA.
 We obviously did not exclusively date New Englanders, but it has been convenient.
 We have been able to visit James’ home town of Stamford, CT while visiting my family in Providence, RI (his family has now moved to Florida).
-LA is now our home, but I will always have a strong emotional attachment to New England, and absolutely love it every time we visit.
+Southern California is now our home, but I will always have a strong emotional attachment to New England, and I will always cherish our visits.

-This past weekend while taking care of some wedding planning details, we took the opportunity to explore Downtown Providence a bit and take some fun photos.
-Pictured above is a street in the heart of the city featuring the Biltmore Hotel.
+This past weekend while taking care of some wedding planning details, we took the opportunity to explore downtown Providence a bit.
+Here I am outside City Hall and the Providence Biltmore Hotel.

-One of my favorite things about growing up in a tiny state was the benefit of seeing the State Capitol building whenever I wanted, even though I did not live in Providence for many years of my life.
+One of my favorite things about growing up in a tiny state was the benefit of seeing the State Capitol building whenever I wanted, even though I did not live in Providence for most of my life.

-This photo was actually from the first time that I took James to Rhode Island so that he could meet my family; we visited Slater Mill in Pawtucket, RI which happens to be the first water powered cotton spinning mill in North America.
+This photo was actually from the first time that I took James to Rhode Island so that he could meet my family.
+He was very excited for me to show him everything, such as Slater Mill in Pawtucket.
+It happens to be the first water powered cotton spinning mill in North America.
 Here James is standing by the Blackstone River which powers the mill.

-A photo of the mill showcasing the colonial architecture that is all over New England.
+The mill showcases the colonial architecture that is typical all over New England.

-A view of Downtown Providence looking down at the Woonasquatucket River.
-During the summertime, baskets with fires burning in them are placed along the river so visitors can enjoy the atmosphere even past sunlight.
+Here is a view of downtown Providence looking at the Woonasquatucket River.
+During the summertime, baskets with fires burning in them are placed along the river so that visitors can enjoy the atmosphere past sunset.

-James standing in front of the old city hall wearing his Hartford Whalers t-shirt, paying homage to a team that existed in his home state until 1997.
+Here James stands in front of the Old Town Hall wearing his Hartford Whalers t-shirt, paying homage to a team that existed in his home state until 1997.

 Perhaps the biggest highlight of visiting James’ hometown for the first time was Cove Island Park.
 Pictured here is a pipeline crossing left over from the large mill complex on the island that burned down in the early 20th century.
 This is a quiet area of the beach that is covered up at high tide.
 James was very excited to show me the park as he recounted stories from his youth.